 But now that restrictions are lifting, we don’t want to undo 15 months of learning, implementing and positive change.
 Businesses are looking to continue the implementation of digital solutions across their teams to help improve productivity, stay connected and continue to serve their customers.

 We’re doing a deep-dive into one particular system that allows you to make calls from a wide range of devices, all on the same number.
-Read on to find out how a VoIP system can help boost your business.
+Read on to find out how a VoIP Phone system can help boost your business.

 But unlike an analogue phone system that carries signals across copper wires, VoIP only needs a stable internet connection.